vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 <pre>--bridge-network <i>distributed_port_group_name</i></pre>

-Wrap the distributed port group name in single quotes (Linux or Mac OS) or double quotes (Windows) if it includes spaces.
+Wrap the distributed port group name in single quotes (') on Mac OS and Linux and in double quotes (") on Windows if it includes spaces.

 <pre>--bridge-network '<i>distributed port group name</i>'</pre>